In the previous post, we looked at what Tech Insights is and why it is useful. Now let’s get it running.

 backend.add(import('@backstage-community/plugin-tech-insights-backend'));

-This registers the core Tech Insights backend.
-In the next post, we will install the module that provides the three built-in fact retrievers and configure them in app-config.yaml.
+This registers the core Tech Insights backend, it also consists of built-in fact retrievers but they are not registered yet.
+In the next post, we will see how to register these built-in fact retrievers and configure them in app-config.yaml.

 Step 3: Configure the database

-Tech Insights stores facts in a database.
-If your Backstage instance already uses PostgreSQL (which is recommended for production), Tech Insights will use the same database connection.
+Tech Insights stores facts in a Backstage database.
+If your Backstage instance already uses PostgreSQL (which is recommended for production), Unlike any other Backstage plugins, Tech Insights will use the same database connection.

 No additional database configuration is needed beyond what Backstage already uses.
 The plugin creates its own tables automatically on startup.